d3scomp/NPRG014/README.md

 * Checkout this repository to get all examples

 ### Resources
-* Exercises to work with during the lesson and the homework are located in the “lecture1205/exercises-homework” folder
+* Exercises to work with during the lesson and the homework are located in the “lecture1211-1218/exercises-homework” folder
+* The homework assignment is located in io/ioH.io
 * The “lecture1205-1219/slides” holds the slides for the lecture

 ## Lesson 10 - 18th December 2017